-This preference for more affluent minority students is not exclusive to Harvard.
-As Justice Alito noted in his dissent in Fisher II, supra, the University of Texas had been particularly blunt about it in its earlier brief to the Court in the first Fisher case, Fisher v.
+Compounding this irony is that the students receiving these admissions preferences in the name of diversity are not in fact very diverse from their fellow students in any ways other than skin color.
+As Justice Alito noted in his dissent in Fisher II, supra, the University of Texas had been particularly blunt about its preference for more affluent minority students in its earlier brief to the Court in the first Fisher case, Fisher v.
 Univ. of Texas at Austin, 570 U.S. 297 (2013) ("Fisher I"), and in so doing had laid bare an inherent conflict underlying the diversity rationale: